alanhuang67/knowledgeos-enterprise-ai-knowledge-base-whitepaper/README.md

 If you reference this work in academic or professional contexts:

 ```
-Huang, A. (2026).
+Alan.Huang.
+(2026).
 From Knowledge Retrieval to Business Insight:
 AI-Native Enterprise Knowledge Management Framework.
 Catlaxy AI · KnowledgeOS Whitepaper.
 March 2026.
 https://github.com/alanhuang67/knowledgeos-enterprise-ai-knowledge-base-whitepaper